 Mackintosh at the Willow re-opened to the public in September 2018 after an extensive restoration.
-The Willow Tea Rooms Building was originally opened by Miss Cranston and designed by Glasgow’s iconic architect and designer, Charles Rennie Mackintosh in 1903.
+The Willow Tea Rooms building was originally opened by Miss Cranston in 1903.
+It was designed by Glasgow’s iconic architect and designer, Charles Rennie Mackintosh in 1903.

 Fascinating facts about Mackintosh at the Willow and its restoration